Anchorhold-stellar/frontend-/README.md

-# SafeTrust v2 — Frontend
+# AnchorHold — Frontend

-Next.js 14 (App Router) frontend for SafeTrust v2, a self-custodied, milestone-capable rental escrow platform on Stellar/Soroban.
+Next.js 14 (App Router) frontend for AnchorHold, a self-custodied, milestone-capable rental escrow platform on Stellar/Soroban.
 Renters and hosts create escrows, fund and release them milestone by milestone, and fall back to a juror-voted on-chain dispute process if something goes